bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-list-get.md

-# Get a list of open channels imopenlines.config.list.get
+# Get the list of open channels imopenlines.config.list.get

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}